The One Stop Guide to EU Cookie Guidelines

 More about CNIL Cookie Guidelines.

 3.3 What are the requirements of CNIL Cookie Guidelines?

 The CNIL does not completely prohibit cookie walls.
-Cookie walls are permissible and legal in certain circumstances.
+Cookie walls are permitted and legal in certain circumstances.
 Their legality must be determined on a case-by-case basis.
-When cookie walls are used, you have to ensure that you provide the user with clear information about the consequences when the user accepts or denies consent and, in particular, information about the impossibility of accessing the content or service without consent must be provided.
+When using cookie walls, you must guarantee that you present the user with clear information about the repercussions of accepting or declining consent, as well as information about the impossibility of accessing the content or service without consent.

 Click to read more on the requirements of CNIL Cookie Guidelines.

 In addition to the CNIL cookie guidelines, the French DPA provided recommendations for following the cookie guidelines.
 Some of the most salient points from the CNIL recommendations are:

 - Before presenting users with the option to accept or reject cookies, the cookie consent banner must provide information about the purpose of cookies or the cookie category.

 - The purpose of the cookie or the cookie category must be presented with a brief and highlighted title, followed by a brief description of the purpose.

 - The "Accept All” and “Reject All” buttons must be at the same level and prominence.